KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 ## Data Cleaning

-We observed that different hard disks showed significantly different behavior at the time of failure.
-Additionally, we identified different S.M.A.R.T statistics that were needed to identify the failure of each hard disk model.
-Since the hard-disks are working most of the time, the data was biased towards non-failure.
-Also as soon as the hard-disk failed, it was removed from the server.
-Hence we only got one datapoint of the hard-disk failing while several of when it was working.
-To reduce this bias, we only worked with dataset in which the hard-disk was failing frequently and only sampled few of the data-points where the hard-disk was operational.
+We started by observing the raw Backblaze data to get a better understanding of what all preprocessing techiniques were needed to be employed.
+We observed that different hard disks showed significantly different behavior in terms of S.M.A.R.T statistics at the time of failure.
+Since the failure of a hard disk is a very rare event given its life span, we also observed a heavy bias in the dataset.
+Just a few rows were labeled 1 indicating a failure of hard disk on the given day while on all other days of its lifetime, the label remained 0.
+The records corresponding to this hard disk are no longer available in the dataset.
+To reduce this bias, we only worked with dataset in which the hard-disk was failing frequently and only sampled a few of the data-points where the hard-disk was operational.

 <p align="center">
     <img src="images/hdd_model_selection.png">
 </p>

-We observed that ST12000NM0007 was the most used hard disk in the dataset and at the same time, the one that failed the most in the dataset.
+We observed that ST12000NM0007 was the most commonly used hard disk in the dataset and at the same time, the one that failed the most in the dataset.
 It had more than twice the number of failures than any other hard disk in the dataset.
-The image below shows the five hard disks we shortlisted for further analysis.
+Naturally, data from this hard disk model was our first choice to experiment on.
+Based on our understanding of the dataset, we shortlisted 4 other hard disk data to work with.
+The image below shows the five selected hard disks.

 <p align="center">
     <img src="images/hard_disks.png">
 </p>

-We created a subset of the dataset by only selecting the records with the model ST12000NM0007.
-We first dropped the normalized S.M.A.R.T statistics in the analysis since critical information about the S.M.A.R.T statistic was lost during the normalization process.
-Additionally, the same information was captured by the same raw S.M.A.R.T statistics.
+We started the data cleaning/preprocessing step by creating a subset of the dataset with only model ST12000NM0007.
+We dropped the normalized S.M.A.R.T statistics and retained the raw values in our analysis as critical information about the S.M.A.R.T statistic was lost during the normalization process.
 Then we dropped the columns with only NaN values or missing values.
-Lastly, we eliminated all columns that had the same value for all the records since it would not help in any manner for the machine learning algorithm.
+Lastly, we eliminated all columns that had the same value for all the records since the importance of these features would be negligible in the machine learning algorithm.
 We applied the same procedure to obtain subsets of data for the other four models as well for further analysis.

 <p align="center">
     <img src="images/feature_reduction.png">